farlee2121/DevEssentialsBlog/_posts/2021-03-26-Unions-in-CSharp.md

 ```

 ## Unions in F#
 First, a short rundown of union types.
-They're also called sum types and or types.
+They're also called sum types and "or" types.
 They represent a limited set of alternatives.
 This could be enum-like

 ```fs
 type Particles =